-When applying for finance for a new or used car, you will need to provide various information, documents and proofs of identification to the finance company so they can assess your application.
+When applying for finance on a new or used car, you‘ll need to provide various information, documents and proofs of identification to the finance company so they can assess your application.
 In addition, they will access information held about you by third parties and check any employment references you provide.

-Firstly, you need to provide the following personal information as part of your finance application.
+You also need to provide several pieces of personal information as part of your finance application.
 This is in addition to the specific details of the car you are buying, plus the exact deposit and monthly payments you are planning to make (every finance application is very specific to a particular car and payment profile; it’s not a general application for car finance).

 You will need to provide your full name (and previous name if you have changed it), date of birth, marital status, residential status (own your home, renting, living with parents, etc.) and your full address history for at least the last three years.